 d) using a taxi service from San Vito

-From Rifugio Scotter you follow first the scree road then a nice mountain path through forest to the cosy hut Rifugio San Marco.
+From Rifugio Scotter you follow first the scree road then a nice mountain path through forest to the cozy hut Rifugio San Marco.
 Lodging here is also possible but then the next day is one hour longer.

 So we continue on a long and even traverse with good views to Monte Antelao and with steep zig-zags at the end to Forcella Piccola pass (2120m).
 A direct ascent to there is possible from Rifugio Scotter, but exhausting due to much loose scree.